mdrudi/comic/README.md

 This software aims to compute *GES characteristics and indicators* from *multi-year Earth Observation and Model datasets*, available as [open data](https://open-data.europa.eu/en/data)

-The initial design took into consideration issues related to the huge volume of available inputs, hence the performance requirements, due to such kind of applications, and the efficiency in computation and data access, due to the growing relevance of the [sustainability](http://ec.europa.eu/environment/eussd/) issue.
+The initial design took into consideration issues related to the huge volume of available inputs, hence the **performance requirements**, due to such kind of applications, and the **efficiency** in computation and data access, due to the growing relevance of the [sustainability](http://ec.europa.eu/environment/eussd/) issue.
 The development is based as much as possible on criteria for software and technology **reusability**.